Random Forests for time-fixed and time-dependent predictors: The DynForest R package: References

 \leavevmode\vadjust pre{\hypertarget{ref-sene_individualized_2016}{}} Sène, Mbéry, Jeremy MG Taylor, James J Dignam, Hélène Jacqmin-Gadda, and Cécile Proust-Lima.
-2016. {``Individualized Dynamic Prediction of Prostate Cancer Recurrence with and Without the Initiation of a Second Treatment: Development and Validation.''} \emph{Statistical Methods in Medical Research} 25 (6): 2972--91.
+2016. {``Individualized Dynamic Prediction of Prostate Cancer Recurrence with and Without the Initiation of a Second Treatment: Development and Validation.''} \emph{Statistical Methods in Medical Research} 25 (6): 2972--91. https://doi.org/\url{https://doi.org/10.1177/096228021453576}.

 \leavevmode\vadjust pre{\hypertarget{ref-shannon_mathematical_1948}{}} Shannon, Claude Elwood.
-1948. {``A Mathematical Theory of Communication.''} \emph{The Bell System Technical Journal} 27 (3): 379--423.
+1948. {``A Mathematical Theory of Communication.''} \emph{The Bell System Technical Journal} 27 (3): 379--423. \url{https://doi.org/10.1002/j.1538-7305.1948.tb01338.x}.

-\leavevmode\vadjust pre{\hypertarget{ref-therneau_2022_survival}{}} Therneau, Terry M. 2022. \emph{A Package for Survival Analysis in r}. \url{https://CRAN.R-project.org/package=survival}.
+\leavevmode\vadjust pre{\hypertarget{ref-therneau_2022_survival}{}} Therneau, Terry M. 2022. \emph{A Package for Survival Analysis in {R}}. \url{https://CRAN.R-project.org/package=survival}.

 \leavevmode\vadjust pre{\hypertarget{ref-wright_ranger_2017}{}} Wright, Marvin N., and Andreas Ziegler.
-2017. {``Ranger: {A} {Fast} {Implementation} of {Random} {Forests} for {High} {Dimensional} {Data} in c++ and r.''} \emph{Journal of Statistical Software} 77 (1). \url{https://doi.org/10.18637/jss.v077.i01}.
+2017. {``Ranger: {A} {Fast} {Implementation} of {Random} {Forests} for {High} {Dimensional} {Data} in {C++} and {R}.''} \emph{Journal of Statistical Software} 77 (1). \url{https://doi.org/10.18637/jss.v077.i01}.

 \leavevmode\vadjust pre{\hypertarget{ref-yao_functional_2005}{}} Yao, Fang, Hans-Georg Müller, and Jane-Ling Wang.
 2005. {``Functional {Data} {Analysis} for {Sparse} {Longitudinal} {Data}.''} \emph{Journal of the American Statistical Association} 100 (470): 577--90. \url{https://doi.org/10.1198/016214504000001745}.